Redson-Eric/AssaultCube-Aimbot/README.md

 # important
-Before Run this Program open AssaultCube First
+Before Run this Program open AssaultCube first.\n
-This program only works with version 1.3.0.
+This program only works with version 1.3.0.\n
 Hold "A" to aimbot

 # AssaultCube-Aimbot